Fibaro Home Center 2 vs 3 comparison

 Voice Assistants

-If you’re already using Voice Control, then you’ll enjoy controlling your Fibaro system using Amazon Alexa or Google Assistant.
+If you’re already using Voice Control, you’ll enjoy controlling your Fibaro system using Amazon Alexa or Google Assistant.

 VOIP (Voice Over IP)